pithos/pithos.github.io/index.md

 ### What does Pithos mean for Pandora?

-Out of concern for the the longevity of Pandora Media Inc., I would recommend subscribing to Pandora One, or at the very least, clicking ads on [pandora.com](http://pandora.com).
+To support Pandora Media Inc., we recommend subscribing to Pandora One.